Lynne Abraham: District Attorney

+Post-District Attorney career

-In the 2004 presidential election, she served as one of Pennsylvania's electors, casting her ballot for John Kerry.
+In the 2004 presidential election, Abraham served as one of Pennsylvania's electors, casting her ballot for John Kerry.
 In the 2008 election, she cast her electoral ballot for Barack Obama.
 Abraham retired in 2009, and was replaced by Seth Williams.

-Later life

-Abraham ran for Mayor of Philadelphia in 2015 and finished third among six candidates in the Democratic primary.
-Abraham applied in 2017 to serve as interim district attorney following the resignation of Seth Williams, who had pleaded guilty in a federal corruption case.
-The Philadelphia NAACP publicly opposed any such appointment.
+In 2015, Abraham ran for Mayor of Philadelphia in 2015 and finished third among six candidates in the Democratic primary.
+In 2017, Abraham applied to serve as interim district attorney following the resignation of Seth Williams, who had pleaded guilty in a federal corruption case.
+The Philadelphia NAACP publicly opposed her appointment.

 Abraham is co-founder of I-LEAD Charter School in Reading, Pennsylvania.

+Personal life

+Abraham was married to Frank Ford until his death in March 2009.